 Dirt work & tree work.
 Once the trails are thawed and dry from last season’s snow pack, NSAA crews and volunteers begin preparing the trails for next ski season.
 Dead and downed trees are cut, limbs are chipped, stumps are removed.
 Trails that receive our volume of year-round use need an overhaul every 15-20 years.
 This past summer NSAA worked on several trails in the Beach Lake trail system in Chugiak and the Lekisch 2.9K trail at Kincaid.

 Grass Mowing.
 We usually mow twice during summer, once for summer users and one pass after the leaves have fallen.
 Mulching the leaves with grass will keep the leaf layer from creating an insulating layer or creating a slippery wet layer that will keep the first snow from bonding to the frozen ground.

 First snow.
 NSAA’s primary goal is to get the first snowfall to adhere strongly to the frozen ground in a thick base.
-This year, the first snowfall was delicate and cold, meaning the flakes themselves contained many thin dendrites.
+Last year, the first snowfall was delicate and cold, meaning the flakes themselves contained many thin dendrites.
 There was not a lot of humidity within the base at first, so immediately packing it down might have broken the dendrites and created ball bearings out of the crystals, or sugar snow.
 However, through natural occurrence, humidity will eventually seep through the snowpack, bonding the snow crystals and increasing the yield.